wink-travel/wink-sdk-java/README.md

 #### Usage

-Using Spring, @Import(AffiliateSalesChannelSDKConfiguration.class) or run a component scan over `travel.wink.sdk.affiliate.sales.channel` and `travel.wink.sdk.support`.
-That will give you access to the following Spring Beans:

 - AvailableSupplierApi: Browse available suppliers to connect with.
 - RelationshipRequestApi: Manage relationship requests.
 - SalesChannelApi: Manage existing sales channels.